 Instructions

-• Preheat oven to 350°F. Grease an 8x8 square pan or line with foil and set aside.
+• Pre-heat oven to 350F.
+Grease an 8x8 square pan or a 9x5 loaf pan or line with parchment or foil; set aside.

-• Add eggs one at a time then vanilla and stir until well combined.
+• Add eggs one at a time then vanilla and whisk for at least 1 minute, until well combined and batter is shiny.

-• Stir in flour and salt until the flour is fully combine.
+• Stir in flour and salt until the flour is fully combined.
 Be careful not to overmix mix.

 • Cool completely then cut into 9 large squares or 16 small squares ( I cut mine into 16)